Search Britroyals by name, year or event

 1715 - The Jacobite rising begins in Scotland intending to place the ‘Old Pretender” James Edward Stuart, heir to James II on the throne.
 The rebellion is defeated after a few weeks.

-1723 - Adam Smith, author of "The Wealth of Nations" born Kirkcaldy
+1723 - Adam Smith, author of 'The Wealth of Nations' born in Kirkcaldy

 1727 - George II succeeds his father, George I.